-A moderated caucus allows for you to state your opinions about a specific topic in debate.
+A moderated caucus allows individual delegates of the committee to state their opinions about a specific topic in debate.
 The pace is more rapid than a Speakers List and serves to debate issues more in depth.
 This can occur to discuss a portion of the topic that the committee is focusing on or to debate the content or opinions of draft resolutions.

-To enter into a moderated caucus, you must motion for a moderated caucus, stating your delegation, the topic you would like the committee to discuss, the total speaking time for all statements, and the speaking time for each delegation.
+To enter into a moderated caucus, a delegate must motion for a moderated caucus, stating their delegation, the topic they would like the committee to discuss, the total speaking time for all statements, and the speaking time for each delegation.
 The committee will then vote on this motion, and subsequently enter into the moderated caucus if a simple majority (50% + 1) vote is reached.
 The Chair will begin to take speakers for the moderated caucus.
-If you motioned for a moderated caucus, you are given the opportunity to speak first, out of courtesy.
+The country that motions for the passing moderated caucus is the first to speak, out of courtesy.